Used Archtop Guitars

 This very guitar was reviewed in Just Jazz Guitar magazine in February 2000 by the late Bob Shaw, a dear friend who was an instructor here at Maple Street Guitars for many years - a copy of that issue is included with this guitar.

 In his fine review, Bob remarks that John Kinnard has created an instrument that is "refreshingly different" and suggests that because of this guitars non-traditional construction design, "it displays tone qualities of many different types of acoustic instruments."
-He explains that, because of its unique design, the Frank Hicks guitar more closely resembles those of the Macceferri style guitars made by Dell'Arte, but adds that "the total character produced is unique to this guitar and is sweet enough to cause insulin shock."
+He explains that, because of its unique design, the sound of the Frank Hicks guitar perhaps more closely resembles that of the Macceferri style guitars made by Dell'Arte, but adds that "the total character produced is unique to this guitar and is sweet enough to cause insulin shock."
 In his review Bob also informs us that "the back and top of this guitar are both arched, but the arched shape is shallower than that of a conventional archtop, as the wood is not carved.
-Instead, the arch is achieved by bending the top and back over a simple but effective bracing pattern that consists of two braces that run tail to neck and five that run across the body and they are shaped to produce the arch."
+Instead, the arch is achieved by bending the top and back wood pieces over a simple but effective grid pattern formed from two braces that run tail to neck and five that run across the body which have been shaped to produce the arch."
 Bob goes on to laud the power, balance, and clarity of this "interesting" guitar and the musical versatility that its unique voice provides.